Associate Professor

 Dr, Chill arrived at Bar-Ilan University in October 2007 and formed the bio-NMR lab.
 His research group applies NMR methods to study the structure, dynamics and function of proteins with an emphasis on MPs, and with possible applications to health and disease.
 In June 2008 the Ultra-shielded 700-MHz Bruker spectrometer was successfully installed, including a cryogenic probe optimized for 13C detection.
 This experimental setup allows the group to run state-of-the-art experiments for studying proteins.
 The group includes a research assistant and several graduate students.
 Since milligram quantities of proteins are required for acquisition of NMR data, the group invests significant efforts in optimization of protein overexpression in bacterial systems, and purification using analytical and biochemical methods so that sufficiently pure protein samples can be prepared.
 NMR measurements conducted on these samples offer structural and dynamic information which uncovers the structural basis of the functions observed for proteins.

-Particular research areas (projects)
+Research areas (projects)

 Research